FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ### Payment success callback api

-If you have set up the "Callback API" in your project, you'll be able to receive every successful payment result through this API.
-We strongly recommend configuring the "Callback API."
+If you configured the "Callback Api" in your project.
+You can receive every successful payment result from this api.
+We highly recommend you set up the "Callback Api".

 -   Configure on creating or editing project
-    > Both the secret phrase and the Callback API must be configured.
+    > The secret phrase and Callback Api must both configed
-    > The API URL should support the POST method and be able to accept two properties, namely resultJsonStr and checkHexStr, in the body parameters.
+    > The api url must support POST method and accept two properties: resultJsonStr, checkHexStr in body params
 -   Verify the message is from OcelotPay

-    > The Callback API request body will appear as follows:
+    > The Callback api request body will be like

     ```
     {